telliott99/MySwift2/chapter1/compiling_swift.rst

     /Applications/Xcode.app/Contents/Developer
     >

-and you can set the default path to the active Developer directory with:
+and you can set the path to the active Developer directory with:

 .. sourcecode:: bash